For First Years and Parents

 Troop Awards

 We will pass out an award nomination form to first-year dads at the May Troop Committee.
 Please nominate those scouts (other than your son) that you have observed doing well this year.
-Please send/give your nomination form to Dan Leonard or Mr. Otte ASAP.
 First-year scouts win awards so please nominate the scouts that you have seen do well.
 Don’t forget any helpful patrol leaders or senior scouts that you came in contact with.

 June / End of Year